LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 Furthermore, the open world assumption on which OWL is based makes it more difficult to describe the closed world of Web API responses.

 Our TPF use case can for instance not be represented using OWL restrictions.
+<span class="comment" data-author="RV">You'll need to argue this in detail for the OWL experts reading this.</span>
 More simple operations such as restricting to all instances of a certain type, or defining the cardinality of certain aspects are however still possible.